cose-wg/draft-ietf-cose-sphincs-plus/draft-ietf-cose-sphincs-plus.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "SLH-DSA for JOSE and COSE"
-abbrev: "TODO - Abbreviation"
+abbrev: "jose-cose-sphincs-plus"
-category: info
+category: std

-docname: draft-todo-yourname-protocol-latest
+docname: draft-ietf-cose-sphincs-plus-latest
 submissiontype: IETF  # also: "independent", "editorial", "IAB", or "IRTF"
 number:
 date: